-- 1) Generally, quartz crystal units for commercial use are classified in terms of their center frequency depending on their load capacitance (CL) and further divided into ranks on the order of ± 10 , ± 20 , and ± 50 ppm depending on the degree of their oscillation frequency variations. - 2) Basically, Model R2033x is configured to cause frequency variations on the order of ±5 to ±10ppm at 25°C. - 3) Time count precision as referred to in the above flow chart is applicable to normal temperature and actually affected by the temperature characteristics and other properties of quartz crystal units.
+(2) Generally, quartz crystal units for commercial use are classified in terms of their center frequency depending on their load capacitance (CL) and further divided into ranks on the order of ±10, ±20, and ±50ppm depending on the degree of their oscillation frequency variations.

+$^{(3)}$ Basically, Model R2262x is configured to cause frequency variations on the order of $\pm 5$ to $\pm 10$ ppm at 25°C.